SkateCodeN/ECU-s-and-Programming/README.md

 3/1/2020:
 For the sake of making things look pretty I have created a website and I keep my diary in blog form there.
 I will talk more about this project in the future.

+TL;DR
+VCDS logs ECU data to a .CSV file.
+This program takes the file and is responsible for reading line by line all the log info and placing it in its corresponding list.
+Then, it creates graph to better represent data.